eHonnef/py-jellyfin-metadata-generator/formula1/README.md

 - Check the help section: `python3 Main.py -h`
 - Example: `python3 Main.py /path/to/my/f1/library`
 - Are you using a docker container for Jellyfin?
   Then: `python3 Main.py /path/to/my/f1/library --mapped-folder /media/shows/f1`
+- Don't like the webp format?
+Add `--convert-to-jpg`. **Requires [Pillow](https://pypi.org/project/pillow/) to work**.
+    - Example: `python3 Main.py /path/to/my/f1/library --mapped-folder /media/shows/f1 --convert-to-jpg`
+    - Example: `python3 Main.py /path/to/my/f1/library --convert-to-jpg`

 ### Configuration file

 This is some configuration for your library, in case you are using something different from mine.
 Check the `config.json` file, each value is:

 - `freePractice`: The string that identify that your video is a free practice, this is in case where all the practices are in a single video.
 E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - free practice 2160p50.mp4`
 - `fp1`: The string that identify that your video is a free practice 1.
   E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - fp1 2160p50.mp4`
 - `fp2`: basically the same as `fp1`
 - `fp3`: basically the same as `fp1`
 - `quali`: The string that identify that your video is a qualification session.
   E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - qualification 2160p50.mp4`
 - `sprint`: The string that identify that your video is a sprint race.
   E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - Sprint 2160p50.mp4`
 - `metadata_extension`: The metadata file extension, default `.nfo`
 - `season_metadata`: The season metadata file, it is used to check if we need to create this file or not.
   Default `season.nfo`.
 - `season_episode_format`: A regex string to identify the season and episode format, for example, to identify the sub-string `s2013e10`.
 You don't have to change this if this is the format of your rounds file name.

 Note: The identification strings are case-insensitive, i.e. "FP1" is the same as "fp1".